 Therefore, you might actually have a blue Greyhound that doesn’t have a bluish-colored coat at all, but just a blue nose.

 You can find two types of “blue” Greyhounds, these include the blue fawn Greyhound and the regular blue Greyhound.

 The regular blue Greyhound gives the impression of an almost metallic blue-grey sheen.
 Whereas the blue fawn has the same tones as a regular fawn but with an added blue tint.

 Are There Any Defects Or Complications With Blue Greyhounds?

 Dogs that have dilute pigments, mainly blue dogs, may develop a condition known as color dilution alopecia.
 It occurs in various breeds and happens with the Blue Greyhound as well.

-This condition will be noticeable between 6 months and 3 years of age where the dog will begin losing hair especially from areas that have diluted pigment.
+This condition will be noticeable between 6 months and 3 years of age when the dog will begin losing hair, especially from areas that have diluted pigment.

 It doesn’t always happen, of course, but you have to be ready for it when getting a Blue Greyhound.

-Note: it has no effect over the wellbeing of your dog.
+Note: it has no effect on the well-being of your dog.

 Are Blue Greyhounds Good Family Pets?